RobertDurfee/Disassembler/README.md

 C++ class for disassembling Intel x86 assembly.

 ### Disclaimer
-CThis is not production-worthy code!
+This is not production-worthy code!
 View this simply as a proof-of-concept.

 In addition, I'd like to apologize to anyone who reads this code.
 I wrote this a few years ago when I was about 14-years-old.
 When I look at this code now, I want to cry.
 I am going to try to improve this code later on but it may too big of a task for right now.
 I am putting it on Github nonetheless, as it is an important project of my past and I don't want to lose it.